evertismael/install_nexmon/0010_nxmn_csi.md

 ```

-`Note: You can take an image from the sd at this moment to avoid going through the whole process again`
+`Note: You can take an image from the sd card at this moment to avoid going through the whole process again`

 Remove wpa_supplicant:
 ```sh